 - Quickly creating lists and libraries

-- Changing content type and pushing changes down
+- Changing the content type and pushing changes down

 - Making it easier to find things later